abhijithremesh/SchedulingHeuristics/src/heuristics/MinimumCompletionTime/README.md

   *   For each task, find that VM which gives the minimum completion time.
   *   Bind that task to the corresponding VM.
   *   Iterate for all the remaining tasks.
+  *   Host uses VmSchedulerSpaceShared.
+  *   VM uses CloudletSchedulerSpaceShared.

 ### Minimum Completion Time 2
   * Similar to Minimum Completion Time 1
   * scheduling done after begin of simulation (guess, not the correct way)
+  * Host uses VmSchedulerSpaceShared.
+  * VM uses CloudletSchedulerSpaceShared.

 ### Minimum Completion Time 3
   * Similar to MIN-MIN algorithm
   * Algorithm implemented based on the paper "Performance comparison of heuristic algorithms for task scheduling in IaaS cloud computing environment"
   * seems incorrect as it is closely related to MIN-MIN strategy.
+  * Host uses VmSchedulerSpaceShared.
+  * VM uses CloudletSchedulerSpaceShared.

 ### Completion Time
   * Cij = Eij + Rj